 Intensive Outpatient Program (IOP)

 Sometimes residential treatment isn’t necessary or possible.
-Our intensive outpatient program is a step down from an inpatient style treatment like residential treatment.
+Our intensive outpatient program West Virginia offers is a step down from an inpatient style treatment like residential treatment.
 It’s important to note that this program is not designed for individuals who require a medical detox.

-While continuing to live at home, we provide patients with social, behavioral, and psychological therapies.
+We provide patients with social, behavioral, and psychological therapies while they continue to live at home.
 IOPs allow patients to continue their day-to-day lives while attending treatment in person when convenient.

 Naltrexone Medication Treatment